Ally Blake

 Ally Blake is an Australian writer of romance novels.

 Biography

-Ally Blake was born in a small town in Outback Queensland, Australia.
+Ally Blake was born in the small town of Millmerran in Outback Queensland, Australia.
 She graduated from St Peters Lutheran College in Brisbane.
 She earned her bachelor's degree from the University of Queensland, with a double English major.

 She was a cheerleader for both the Brisbane Broncos football team and the Gold Coast Rollers basketball teams.
 She was a contracted dancer on The Footy Show for Channel Nine in Brisbane.
 For two years, she was the secretary of the Queensland branch of the Australian Cinematographers Society.

 Ally married in Las Vegas in 2000, and since then has lived in both Melbourne and Brisbane.
 She and her husband have three children.

 Career

 In 2003, Ally's first romance novel, The Wedding Wish, was published by Harlequin Mills & Boon.
 This book was nominated by industry magazine Romantic Times as Best First Series Romance of 2004.
 Since that time she has sold 16 novels, both for the Harlequin Romance and Modern Heat imprints.
 In 2007 she was nominated for the reader judged HOLT (Honoring Outstanding Literary Talent) Medallion for Best Traditional Romance published in 2006.